 The project has received robust bipartisan support and all necessary federal approvals, including a Right of Way grant from the U.S. Bureau of Ocean Energy Management (BOEM) and a U.S. waters permit from the U.S. Army Corps of Engineers, helping it avoid the delays that have plagued some other U.S. offshore wind ventures.

-A History of Cost Increases
+Coastal Virginia Offshore Wind Cost: A History of Increases

 Despite strong operational progress, the project’s financial landscape has evolved significantly since its initial budget was set.
 The total estimated capital cost has risen multiple times.
 From an initial estimate of approximately $7.8 billion to the current $11.2 billion.

-- November 2021: Initial budget submitted to the Virginia State Corporation Commission (SCC) was approximately$9.8 billion.
+- November 2021: Initial budget submitted to the Virginia State Corporation Commission (SCC) was approximately $9.8 billion.

 - August 2025: The estimate was updated to approximately $10.9 billion, incorporating the initial anticipated impact of rising U.S. federal tariffs on imported components.

 - November 2025: The latest increase was announced in Dominion’s Q3 2025 results, raising the total cost to approximately $11.2 billion.
-This $443 million increase from the previous estimate reflects the full impact of newly imposed federal tariffs on imports.
+This $443 million increase from the previous estimate also reflects the full impact of newly imposed federal tariffs on imports.

-Like Dominion Energy’s project, Revolution Wind faced a challenging market environment with rising costs for materials and components.
+Like Dominion Energy’s project, Revolution Wind also faced a challenging market environment with rising costs for materials and components.

 Economic Benefits and Future Outlook